werner-roman/.github/profile/README.md

-# Welcome to the Catena-X association🙌1
+# Welcome to the Catena-X association🙌

 - the website for the contents of GitHub: [Catena-X.github.io](https://catenax-ev.github.io/)🔗
 - the Catena-X website: [Catena-X.net](https://catena-x.net/en/)🔗